Structure and Control of Biology-inspired Networks: Preliminaries

 A directed {\em path} in a graph is a sequence of edges such that the terminal node of each edge coincides with the initial node of the subsequent edge, and no node is repeated as both an initial and terminal node within the sequence, excepting the first and last nodes.
 If the initial node and the terminal node of the path are allowed to coincide, the sequence of edges is called a \emph{cycle}.

 In the present paper, we shall be interested in a special class of graphs known as \emph{cactus graphs}.
-These have proven to be useful in control and network theory in a number of ways---particularly as related to dissipativity and stability.
-We refer to \cite{arcak2011diagonal} for a number of recent references.
-The work that follows constructively enlarges much earlier work that was initiated by \cite{lin1974structural}, and to develop the ideas, we adopt some of Lin's terminology.
+We refer to \cite{arcak2011diagonal} for a review of recent literature, which defines cactus graphs as structures where any two simple cycles share at most one common vertex, as illustrated in Fig. \ref{fig:cactus}.
+However, it is important to note that such a structure alone does not constitute a sufficient condition for graph controllability.
+For instance, Fig. \ref{fig:cactus}(a) depicts a graph that is not controllable, whereas Fig. \ref{fig:cactus}(b) represents a controllable graph.
+Consequently, our subsequent work builds upon and significantly expands the research initiated by \cite{lin1974structural}.
+To further develop these concepts, we adopt Lin's definition of cactus graphs as a foundational framework for our analysis.

 \begin{definition} (Bud) A \emph{bud} is a subgraph containing a cycle and an additional node that is connected by a single edge to a node in the cycle.
-We call this connecting edge the \emph{distinguished edge} and the additional node \emph{dangling node}. \end{definition}
+We call this connecting edge the \emph{distinguished edge} and the additional node \emph{joint node}. \end{definition}

 A number of authors, including \cite{lin1974structural,rech1990structural,mayeda1981structural} have studied buds with directed distinguished edge connections.
 In these papers, a distinction is made between \emph{input bud} and \emph{output bud}, where the edge is directed from the cycle or the edge is directed toward the cycle.
-In this paper, we focus on the \emph{bidirectional bud}, which refers to both input and output perspectives, with a bidirectional distinguished edge between the cycle and dangling node.
+In this paper, we focus on the \emph{bidirectional bud}, which refers to both input and output perspectives, with a bidirectional distinguished edge between the cycle and joint node.
 Keeping with the botanical terminology, Lin referred to a simple path to which buds are attached as a {\emph stem}.
-For each bud, we refer to the endpoint of the distinguished edge that is not on the cycle as a \emph{joint}, and in Lin's definition of a \emph{cactus graph}, we refer to the nodes located on the stem that connect the bud to it as the \emph{joints}.